abisummers/abisummers.github.io/src/content/guide/picking-a-restaurant.md

 ### Seating

 I love sitting on a terrace, but I rarely do it when I'm eating.
 It's super common for people to smoke while drinking or just after their meal and I _hate_ the smell.
+If you see lots of people smoking, chances are it's French people which is often a good sign.

 Smoking is accepted as part of the culture here, so that's something to consider if you're sensitive to the smell like me.

 ### Location

 The location of the restaurant is important.
 If you're close to the Louvre or have a great view of the Eiffel Tower then you should expect to pay more compared to a restaurant further from the main touristy areas.
+It doesn't mean the food is going to be bad, but it does mean you're also paying for the location or view.

 ### Google maps reviews

 I almost always check the ratings on google maps, but I think the reviews should be taken with a grain of salt.

-If I see a few reviews complaining about how the service, I'm not automatically put off by this because I'm aware that French service is very different to that in the UK.
+If I see reviews complaining about how the service, I'm not automatically put off by this because I'm aware that French service is very different to in other countries.
+Service in France is often slow, and that's ok with me.

 If someone dreams of eating with a view of the Eiffel Tower, they're more likely to write a 5 star review even if the quality of the food is not that great because they're wowed by the Eiffel Tower (and honestly, it's an incredible piece of architecture).